torvalds/linux/Documentation/networking/devlink/mlx5.rst

 tx reporter
 -----------
-The tx reporter is responsible for reporting and recovering of the following two error scenarios:
+The tx reporter is responsible for reporting and recovering of the following three error scenarios:

 - tx timeout
     Report on kernel tx timeout detection.